If you’re looking at treatment options for depression or schizophrenia, your doctor might suggest Rexulti (brexpiprazole) for you.

 What to do in case you take too much Rexulti

 Call your doctor right away if you think you’ve taken too much Rexulti.
-You can also call 800-222-1222 to reach the American Association of Poison Control Centers or use their online resource.
+You can also call 800-222-1222 to reach America’s Poison Centers or use its online resource.

 However, if you have severe symptoms, call 911 (or your local emergency number) immediately or go to the nearest emergency room.